Where to go in Bali in 2023 (13 Must Visit Places)

 In the less-touristy north, you’ll find countless spectacular waterfalls of various shapes and sizes hidden deep in the mountains.

-When visiting Bali, I highly recommend you experience at least one of these majestic waterfalls.
+When visiting Bali, I highly recommend you experience at least one of these majestic waterfalls, especially if it’s a hot day and you are not staying in one of the water villas in Bali where you can cool off.

 Getting to the waterfalls can be a little challenging.
-There’s lots of walking and climbing steep steps.
+There’s a lot of walking and climbing steep steps.
 Some waterfalls are more tricky to reach than others, but they are worth it, trust me.

 As most of these large waterfalls are in the north, it’s advisable to check into a homestay in Munduk or Lovina, to give you time to properly explore them.